boscoh/pdbremix/readme.md

 `pdbremix` is a python library for computational structural biology.

-The library provides a light API; it has no external python dependencies, so works in jython and pypy.
+The library provides a light API.

+; it has no external python dependencies, so works in jython and pypy.

 The library can be split up into:

-1. standalone tools for PDB structures
+1. standalone tools for analysis of PDB structures
 2. wrappers around external tools for PDB structures
 3. tools to analyze MD trajectories
 3. python interface to analyze and edit PDB structures
 4. python interface to run molecular-dynamics simulations
-5. python interface to analyse molecular dynamics trajectories
+5. python interface to analyse trajectories

 ## Standalone PDB structure analysis tools